nicooga/restaurant_review/README.md

 # Foody - Interview Starting Point

-This is a simple development environment for building a food delivery application.
+This is a simple development environment for building a restaurant review application.
 It includes a Rails API backend, React frontend, and PostgreSQL database, all running in Docker containers.

 The Docker containers are provided as a convenience so you do not need to install any dependencies.
 However, you can also run the applications directly on your machine if you prefer.